-All completed forms and supporting materials are to be sent directly to the Institute of Sacred Music, to arrive no later than
+Online applications are to be submitted, and all supporting materials are to be sent directly to the Institute of Sacred Music, to arrive no later than:

-- February 1 for students applying to the Institute of Sacred Music jointly with Yale Divinity School; and - December 1 for students applying to the Institute of Sacred Music jointly with Yale School of Music.
+- December 1 for students applying to the Institute of Sacred Music jointly with Yale School of Music; and - February 1 for students applying to the Institute of Sacred Music jointly with Yale Divinity School.

 The Institute's Admissions Committee will consider applications for all degree programs, invite music applicants for auditions and interviews, and then make its recommendations to the appropriate admissions committee of either the School of Music or the Divinity School.
 Letters of joint acceptance will be sent to successful candidates on or around April 1.
 There is no early decision process, nor is there a summer program.
-Divinity School degrees may be completed part-time by special request.
-The School of Music does not now offer a part-time degree program.
+For Divinity applicants, there is a priority application deadline of January 15, which carries a reduced application fee.
+Divinity School degrees may be completed on a part-time basis by special request.
+School of Music students must be enrolled full-time and in consecutive years.